Barry Goldwater: Early political involvement

-Local support for civil rights
+Support for civil rights

-Barry Goldwater was fundamentally a staunch supporter of racial equality.
-Goldwater integrated his family's business upon taking over control in the 1930s.
+Goldwater was a supporter of racial equality.
+He integrated his family's business upon taking over control in the 1930s.
 A lifetime member of the NAACP, Goldwater helped found the group's Arizona chapter.
-Goldwater saw to it that the Arizona Air National Guard was racially integrated from its inception in 1946, two years before President Truman ordered the military as a whole be integrated (a process that was not completed until 1954).
+He saw to it that the Arizona Air National Guard was racially integrated from its inception in 1946, two years before President Truman ordered the military as a whole be integrated (a process that was not completed until 1954).
 Goldwater worked with Phoenix civil rights leaders to successfully integrate public schools a year prior to Brown v.
 Board of Education.
+Despite this support of civil rights, he remained in objection to some major federal civil rights legislation.
+Civil rights leaders like Martin Luther King Jr. remarked of him, "while not himself a racist, Mr. Goldwater articulates a philosophy which gives aid and comfort to the racists."

-Goldwater was an early member and largely unrecognized supporter of the National Urban League Phoenix chapter, going so far as to cover the group's early operating deficits with his personal funds.
-Though the NAACP denounced Goldwater in the harshest of terms when he ran for president, the Urban League conferred on Goldwater the 1991 Humanitarian Award "for 50 years of loyal service to the Phoenix Urban League."
-In response to League members who objected, citing Goldwater's vote on the Civil Rights Act of 1964, the League president pointed out that Goldwater had saved the League more than once, saying he preferred to judge a person "on the basis of his daily actions rather than on his voting record."
+Goldwater was an early member and largely unrecognized supporter of the National Urban League's Phoenix chapter, going so far as to cover the group's early operating deficits with his personal funds.
+Though the NAACP denounced Goldwater in the harshest of terms when he ran for president, the Urban League conferred on him the 1991 Humanitarian Award "for 50 years of loyal service to the Phoenix Urban League".
+In response to League members who objected, citing Goldwater's vote on the Civil Rights Act of 1964, the League president pointed out that he had saved the League more than once, saying he preferred to judge a person "on the basis of his daily actions rather than on his voting record".

-Senator
+U.S. Senator

 Running as a Republican, Goldwater won a narrow upset victory seat in the 1952 Arizona Senate election against veteran Democrat and Senate Majority Leader Ernest McFarland.
 He won largely by defeating McFarland in his native Maricopa County by 12,600 votes, almost double the overall margin of 6,725 votes.
-As a measure of how Democratic Arizona had been since joining the Union 40 years earlier, Goldwater was only the second Republican ever to represent Arizona in the Senate.

 Goldwater defeated McFarland by a larger margin when he ran again in 1958.
 Following his strong re-election showing, he became the first Arizona Republican to win a second term in the U.S. Senate.
 Goldwater's victory was all the more remarkable since it came in a year Democrats gained 13 seats in the Senate.
-He did not seek re-election for the Senate in 1964, deciding to focus instead on his presidential campaign.

 During his Senate career, Goldwater was regarded as the "Grand Old Man of the Republican Party and one of the nation's most respected exponents of conservatism".